Fans react as Taylor Lautner marries Taylor Dome: ‘It’s like a sitcom’

 Another Twitter user was more disappointed that Lautner was now off the market.
 “Well that’s Taylor Lautner [from] Twilight married now, the list of future ex-husbands grows ever shorter,” they joked.

-A fourth commented that Taylor Lauter “had a real thing for Taylors”, referring to his past brief relationship with singer Taylor Swift in 2009.
+A fourth commented that Taylor Lautner “had a real thing for Taylors”, referring to his past brief relationship with singer Taylor Swift in 2009.

 Lautner and Dome got engaged on 11 November, 2021.
 At the time Lautner wrote on Instagram: “And just like that, all of my wishes came true.”